Set up MySQL service

-You can’t use multiple databases with Magento Commerce at this time.
-You can, however, create multiple endpoints to restrict access to the
+You cannot use multiple databases with Magento Commerce at this time.
+You can create multiple endpoints to restrict access to the

 Use a nested array to define the endpoints for specific user access.
 Each endpoint can have access to one or more schemas (databases), and can have different levels of permission on each.

 The valid permission levels are:

 ro: Only SELECT queries are allowed.

 rw: SELECT queries as well as INSERT/UPDATE/DELETE queries are allowed.

 admin: All queries are allowed, including DDL queries (CREATE TABLE, DROP TABLE, and so on).